-I spent weeks researching the flow, getting relevant documentation from different teams, re-organizing the documents, analysing the data that exists, collecting the quantitative data from Fullstory analytics software and qualitative data from usability tests.
+I spent weeks researching the flow, getting relevant documentation from different teams, re-organizing the documents, analyzing the data that exists, and collecting the quantitative data from Fullstory analytics software and qualitative data from usability tests.

 Shopping cart improvements

-After analysing the current state of designs and observing the real life usage (through fullstory.com) I noticed several issues and proposed design changes which would resolve them.
+After analyzing the current state of designs and observing the real life usage (through Full Story) I noticed several issues and proposed design changes that would resolve them.

-To collect arguments for my findings I conducted usability testing with 20 participants through UserTesting.com.
+To collect arguments for my findings I conducted usability testing with 20 participants through the UserTesting.com platform.

 Participants confirmed the design change ideas and that helped me to create a UX review deliverable which I presented to the Staples Head of Design.
 Afterwards it was sent for implementation to the product & development teams.

 One of the areas that required changes was the coupon code management.
 I ran additional remote user testing sessions for this specific part (1 pilot session + 5 real sessions).